“Food is our common ground, a universal experience”

 There are thousands of varieties of mushrooms and ways of preparing mushroom dishes.
 One that I particularly enjoyed was called Julienne.
 This style includes mushrooms, almost pureed, with sour cream, salt and garlic.
 It has a slimy consistency but tastes delicious!

 Georgian cuisine to Russia is what sushi is to Hawaii, or Mexican food is to California.
-This is the most commonly found cuisine after their local Russian fare, found all throughout the streets of SPB and Moscow.
+This is the most commonly found cuisine after their local Russian fare.

 Learn more about Georgian cuisine in my post on Moscow under #6 under “things to do”, titled “Eat Georgian Food!”